 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking, meaning that it's too late and you're ruining your rotors or drums!
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 The brake caliper houses your brake pads and fits around the rotor like a clamp, pressing the pads against the rotor when you brake.
 A brake caliper problem could cause uneven braking, making your car slide forward when you brake.
-Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Rick Steele's Gulf Auto Service as soon as possible.
+Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Steele's Gulf Auto Repair as soon as possible.

 In a disc brake system, rotors are attached to your vehicle's wheels.
 When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
 However, the friction causes grooves and cracks to appear over time.
 Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Rick Steele's Gulf Auto Service will give your rotors a thorough inspection and recommend your best course of action.
+Steele's Gulf Auto Repair will give your rotors a thorough inspection and recommend your best course of action.